 This article originally appeared on Brighthand.com.

 Google's Android was demonstrated recently at the Google I/O conference.
-Initial demonstrations of the updated -- though still in progress -- mobile operating system
+Initial demonstrations of the updated -- though still in progress -- mobile operating system included footage of unlocking the device, the application launcher and the Home Screen.

 The Google I/O conference was this week, and the team working on Android took the opportunity to show off this upcoming mobile operating system.